yegor256/blog/_posts/2017/aug/2017-08-22-to-be-nice-or-not.md

 You have to fire people, say "No" to them, punish them, never return their phone calls, and rarely trust anyone.
 But we're "fundamentally soft-hearted" and simply can't do that every day&mdash;it's too stressful for us.
-However, we also want to be successfull in business!
+However, we also want to be successful in business!
 We don't want to be mathematicians, or composers, or just Java programmers.
 We want to move up in business.
 What do we do?